Introduction

 As this simple concept, our implementation is also kept very minimalistic while we welcome programmers to embed it in communication applications, as in emails, blogs, visual poetry, wiki websites, slides, to embed emotions in plain text and open new practices for literature and poetry.

-A reference C/C++ implementation with a manual page was initially released as a command line interface for this software.
-Nowadays several implementations of TBT are available, from a dokuwiki plugin to a python-GTK graphical interface, a pure javascript implementation and a PHP class.
+A reference C/C++ implementation with a manual page was initially released in 2006, date of creation of this software.
+Nowadays several implementations of TBT are available: there is an easy to use Mac OSX application, a dokuwiki plugin, a python-GTK graphical interface, a pure javascript implementation and a PHP class.
+After 6 years now the concept behind TBT is gaining momentum as a new interaction pattern for on-line publication.

-This software is written in thread-safe POSIX C++ and can be ported to most platforms, it provides a real-time recorder for serial timed data, recording 64bit tuples key/msec with low-latency.
-Included are programs providing a text console interface for the user to experiment with the keyboard.
+The original TBT sourcecode is written in thread-safe POSIX C++ and can be ported to most platforms, providing a real-time recorder for serial timed data, recording 64bit tuples key/msec with low-latency.

 TBT is made to vehicle more human-input information in written text